 Us parents grew up eating whatever was served for dinner; being picky was not an option.
+There weren’t the food allergies there are today.

 We lived for trick or treating as that was our one chance to get candy.
 Jell-O was our dessert.
 Soda came in glass liters and quarts and was for special occasions.
 We drank water and milk; Gatorade didn’t exist.